Stopping the Spread

 A look at Montana's invasive species.

-A whopping 174,000—that’s how many watercraft inspections Montana Fish, Wildlife & Parks, along with its partners, conducted last year.
-They found 35 vessels fouled with mussels and 1,100 vessels transporting aquatic weeds.
-For some contrast, the year before, they intercepted only 170 vessels transporting aquatic weeds.
-A massive influx of tourists coming to Montana last summer tested FWP’s inspection sites, and while the department gathered plenty of helpful data, it’s essential to do our part in keeping Montana’s waters pristine and safe.
+A whopping 120,000—that’s how many watercraft inspections Montana Fish, Wildlife & Parks, along with its partners, conducted last year.
+They found 53 vessels fouled with mussels and over 600 vessels transporting aquatic weeds.
+While inspections allow the department to gather plenty of helpful data, it’s still essential to do our part in keeping Montana’s waters pristine and safe.

 Aquatic invasive species (AIS)—namely, mussels—are one of the primary threats to southwest Montana waters.
 Though Montana does have naturally-occurring mussels, the invasives are much smaller than their native counterparts.
 Invasive mussels can unfavorably rattle fish populations, reduce water quality, outcompete native species, and pose a major threat to irrigation systems.
 We’ve seen the detrimental effects they’ve had in the Midwest and Southwest; now they’re trying to make their mark on Montana.